Economy of North Korea: Economic planning

 Until the 1960s, North Korea's economy grew much faster than South Korea's.
 Although North Korea was behind in total national output, it was ahead of South Korea in per capita national output, because of its smaller population relative to South Korea.
 For example, in 1960 North Korea's population was slightly over 10 million people, while South Korea's population was almost 25 million people.
 Annual economic growth rates of 30% and 21% during the Three-Year Plan of 1954–1956 and the Five-Year Plan of 1957–1960, respectively, were reported.
 After claiming early fulfillment of the Five-Year Plan in 1959, North Korea officially designated 1960 a "buffer year"—a year of adjustment to restore balances among sectors before the next plan became effective in 1961.
 Not surprisingly the same phenomenon recurred in subsequent plans.
 Because the Five-Year Plan was fulfilled early, it became a de facto four-year plan.
 Beginning in the early 1960s, however, North Korea's economic growth slowed until it was stagnant at the beginning of the 1990s.

 Various factors explain the very high rate of economic development of the country in the 1950s and the general slowdown since the 1960s.
-During the reconstruction period after the Korean War, there were opportunities for extensive economic growth—attainable through the communist regime's ability to marshall idle resources and labor and to impose a low rate of consumption.
+During the reconstruction period after the Korean War, there were opportunities for extensive economic growth—attainable through the communist regime's ability to marshal idle resources and labor and to impose a low rate of consumption.
 This general pattern of initially high growth resulting in a high rate of capital formation was mirrored in other Soviet-type economies.
 Toward the end of the 1950s, as reconstruction work was completed and idle capacity began to diminish, the economy had to shift from the extensive to the intensive stage, where the simple communist discipline of marshaling underutilized resources became less effective.
 In the new stage, inefficiency arising from emerging bottlenecks led to diminishing returns.
 Further growth would only be attained by increasing efficiency and technological progress.

 Beginning in the early 1960s, a series of serious bottlenecks began to impede development.
 Bottlenecks were pervasive and generally were created by the lack of arable land, skilled labor, energy, and transportation, and deficiencies in the extractive industries.
 Moreover, both land and marine transportation lacked modern equipment and modes of transportation.
 The inability of the energy and extractive industries as well as of the transportation network to supply power and raw materials as rapidly as the manufacturing plants could absorb them began to slow industrial growth.